Fremont Speedway

 Fremont Speedway, also known as "The Track That Action Built" and "Home of the All Stars", is a semi-banked 1/3 mile clay oval speedway located at the Sandusky County Fairgrounds in Fremont, Ohio, United States.
 Races are typically held on Saturday nights.
 Regular events include 410 cubic inch sprint cars, 305 cubic inch sprint cars, and dirt trucks.
-The speedway also is hosting the American Late Model Series, and new for the 2012 season, is a Run What You Brung.
-The speedway has previously hosted the National Sprint Tour, and United States Auto Club, and World of Outlaws.
+In 2024, the World of Outlaws sprint car series returns to the speedway for the first time since 2016.
+The speedway has previously hosted the All Star Circuit of Champions, National Sprint Tour, and United States Auto Club.

 Track records

 History

 The first automobile race was held at the Sandusky County Fairgrounds on Sunday, June 7, 1936 when the International Speedway Association leased the half-mile horse track for a Big Cars race.
 Big Cars, as they were known, were the forerunners to today's sprint cars.
 An estimated 7,000 people attended the first race as Clay Corbitt picked up the feature win.
 Despite the success of the first race, it would be 12 years before Fremont hosted another auto race.
 On September 19, 1948, the Tri-State Racing Association leased the fairgrounds for a racing program billed as the Tri-State Racing Association's Championship.
 Over 4,000 fans were in attendance to watch Red Bales win the feature event.

 In the fall of 1951, Joe and Dorothy Stelter and Harry Maynor of Toledo, Ohio founded Fremont Speedway.
 Their original track was just over 1/10 of a mile in length and nearly flat.
 On September 30, 1951, a crowd of 1,500 attended Fremont Speedway’s first official race.
 38 drivers took part in the 20 lap feature event, which was won by Leo Caldwell of Perrysburg.

 In 1952, Maynor sold his interest in the speedway to Frank Jensen of Toledo, and Wayne Wall of Toledo purchased an interest in 1953.
 Wall sold out in 1954 and the Stelters and Jensen operated the track until 1957 when a local Fremont businessman, Don Emick, purchased Jensen's stock.
 This operation continued until 1960 when Emick sold out, leaving Joe and Dot as the sole owners.
 After Joe's sudden death in 1962, Dot decided to continue and became one of the first female promoters in the country.
 Dot later married Paul Szakovits and he helped to operate the track.
 Dot promoted the speedway until 1976 when longtime announcer Gary Kern purchased the facility.